 The Pentozali also symbolizes the fifth zeal (that is, the step), that stands for the fifth attempt of the Greeks to liberate themselves from the Ottoman Turks.

-The ten basic steps of the dance are in memory of October 10, 1769, where it was danced for the first time in Anopolis, in the region of Sfakion, upon the decision of the Sfakians to start a revolution against the Ottomans.
+The ten basic steps of the dance are in memory of October 10, 1769, when it was danced for the first time in Anopolis in the region of Sfakion upon the decision of the Sfakians to rebel against the Ottomans.

 The Pentozali is a purely martial dance, performed only by men, that declares the uprising, heroism, and hope of the Cretans.